-To be sure your 2.5Gb PoE device will talk at 2.5GbE speed, use Cat6A or Cat7.
-When I switched out the Cat5E cable for Cat7, it had no problem staying at 2.5Gb.
-You might get away with Cat6, but you’re better off using Cat6A or Cat7.
+To be sure your 2.5Gb PoE device will talk at 2.5GbE speed, use Cat7.
+When I switched out the Cat5E cable for Cat7, the access point had no problem staying at 2.5Gb.
+You might get away with Cat6A, but you’re better off using Cat7.

 Cat5E will work fine for non-PoE 2.5GbE devices.
 But it won’t work for 2.5GbE POE.
-Again, use Cat6A or Cat7.
+Again, use Cat7.